 Our trauma-informed Social Emotional Learning frameworks unify our commitment to developing self-determined, caring, inclusive, resilient, and balanced learners.
 Dr. Steven Covey's Leader in Me curriculum combines accessible, bold goal setting with habits that enhance the executive functioning of all students.
+The Right Brain Institute innovatively melds the latest psychology and neuroscience to enact culturally sensitive and equitable restorative environments at all levels of the school.
 These frameworks work hand-in-hand to address Adverse Childhood Experiences to develop an MTSS.
 This integrated level of support engages students to become drivers of their learning experience